Treasures Above the Tide Line

 The spectacular beaches in the Parksville, BC area entice strollers and beachcombers with an array of driftwood, rocks, shells, sand, and seaweed.
-You’re not supposed to remove these items from the beaches.
+You’re not supposed to remove any of these items, so that others may enjoy the natural environment of the beaches, undisturbed, as well.
 However, if you find a small glass disk left by a Float Fairy, feel free to take it home.

 No, this isn’t a fairytale; these fairies are volunteers who go out early in the morning during winter to hide these unlikely surprises above the high-tide line.
 The disks are redeemable for handblown glass globes and other decorative items created by area glass artists.
 In the recent past, you might have found the items themselves.
 But the program, which began in October, 2016, has proven so popular that organizers have had to substitute token treasures for the real thing.

 “We didn’t anticipate the huge response,” says Wendy Sears, social media and communications coordinator for Tidal Treasures, the organization behind the project.
 “We brought art to the people, and they are excited about it.”
 According to Sears, lucky searchers started posting their findings on social media, and Tidal Treasures in turn received thousands of hits on their Facebook page, thus attracting yet more treasure seekers.

 A non-profit group made possible by cash donations, sponsorships, grants, and volunteers, Tidal Treasures has four primary goals – to attract tourists during the off-season, raise the profile of island glass artisans, increase business for local merchants, and educate the public about beach environments.